davidogara/covasim-calibration/README.md

 - `fig1_calibration` and `fig5_projections` are the main folders containing the code for reproducing each figure of the manuscript.
 - `inputs` and `outputs` are folders containing the input data and the model-based outputs, respectively.

 Note that these analyses create large data files, which cannot be uploaded to github.
-These data are archived via Zenodo.
+These data are archived via Zenodo: 10.5281/zenodo.14574663

 ## Installation and usage